Stephen Stills: Buffalo Springfield and Super Session (1966–1968)

+Joni Mitchell (1968–1972)

+As a session musician, Stills featured on various albums recorded by fellow artist Joni Mitchell.
+He was invited by David Crosby to play on Mitchell's 1968 debut album Song to a Seagull, on the track "Night in the City".
+Throughout the years from 1968 to 1972, Stills played on a variety of Mitchell's studio albums such as Song to a Seagull, Clouds, Ladies of the Canyon, Blue, and For the Roses.
+Mitchell used his bass playing for songs like "Carey".

+Stills was an influence on Mitchell's dulcimer sound, since she first discovered the instrument at Big Sur in 1969.
+Mitchell had observed Stills' aggressive, rhythmic style and transformed it into a unique rawness.
+She embraced her new sound, which can be heard on the 1970 album Blue.
+In 1972, Stills was credited as the rock 'n' roll band in "Blonde in the Bleachers".
+His multi-instrumentalist musicianship can be heard in these guest appearances on her albums.
+Stills' rendition with CS&N of Mitchell's "Woodstock" transformed her folk-based song into an electric rock 'n' roll showpiece.

 Crosby, Stills, Nash & Young (1969–1970)

 In late 1968, Stills joined forces with David Crosby (late of The Byrds) and Graham Nash (late of The Hollies) to form Crosby, Stills & Nash.
 Several of Stills's songs on the group's debut album, including "Suite: Judy Blue Eyes" and "You Don't Have to Cry", were inspired by his on-again off-again relationship with singer Judy Collins.
 The album reached No. 6 on the US charts and was certified quadruple platinum.

 Stills dominated the recording of the album.
 Crosby and Nash played guitar on their own songs respectively, while drummer Dallas Taylor played on four tracks and drummer Jim Gordon on a fifth.
 Stills played all the bass, organ, and lead guitar parts, as well as acoustic guitar on his own songs.
-"The other guys won't be offended when I say that one was my baby, and I kind of had the tracks in my head," Stills said.